ArthurMbraga/k8s-docker-examples/README.md

 ### Task 2: Mobile Network Emulator with Docker Compose
 This task involves setting up a mobile network emulator using Docker Compose.
 Updated Docker images from the appropriate repositories are used, with modifications made to address compatibility issues.

+## Report
+A detailed report documenting the deployment steps, troubleshooting, and results is available in this repository.
+Screenshots and explanations are included to provide further insights into the implementation.